John P. Kee

 John Prince Kee (born June 4, 1962) is an American gospel singer and pastor.

 Kee has been active for more than 35 years in the music field.
 He is primarily known for mixing traditional gospel with modern contemporary gospel, and for having a soulful husky voice.
 Kee is also known as "The Prince of Gospel Music".

 In 2024, Kee fell seriously ill from an undisclosed illness that rendered him unavailable for a short period.
+Recently, in 2026, Kee disclosed that he had suffered from and underwent surgeries related to necrotizing fasciitis.
+The infection developed while he was being treated for prostate cancer.

 Early life and education

 John P. Kee was born on June 4, 1962, in Durham, North Carolina.
 At an early age, he began developing his musical talent both instrumentally and vocally.
 He attended the North Carolina School of the Arts in Winston-Salem.
 At age 14, he and his brothers, Wayne and Al, moved to California.
-There, he began attending the Yuba College Conservatory School of Music in Marysville, California.
+There, he began attending the Yuba College Conservatory School of Music in Marysville, California, where he was taught music theory by Bill Ashworth, the father of Grammy Award-winning music producer, Charlie Peacock.
 During this time, he began playing with various groups such as Cameo, Donald Byrd and the Blackbyrds.

 Due to having a hard time adjusting in California, he moved to Charlotte, North Carolina (only to find himself living in a part of the city known for its violence and drug activities).
 After watching one of his friends being murdered in a drug deal gone bad, he rededicated his life back to God during a visitation to a revival meeting.